alamar808/Notmausschalter/README.md

 - one Quiz Show Buzzer (e.g. https://www.amazon.de/Out-Blue-60-1147-Kunststoff-Buzzer/dp/B07BWY4XFL/ref=sr_1_8?__mk_de_DE=%C3%85M%C3%85%C5%BD%C3%95%C3%91&keywords=buzzer&qid=1580493530&sr=8-8)
 - one Arduino Nano (get it from your favorite nerd store)
 - one LM386 amplifier module (e.g. https://eckstein-shop.de/LM386-Audio-Verstaerkermodul-Amplifier-Module-20x-Verstaerkung?gclid=EAIaIQobChMI1sLE8reu5wIVWJnVCh0naQavEAQYAiABEgJ5B_D_BwE)
-- suitable 8 Ohm speaker (i used an old PC speaker from a HP Thinclient with exceptional sound quality)
+- suitable 8 Ohm speaker (use something sturdy that can be glued into the casing, like : https://www.amazon.de/CQRobot-Electronics-JST-PH2-0-Interface-Electronic/dp/B0738NLFTG)
 - one SD-Card extension for Arduino (e.g. https://www.pollin.de/p/sd-speicherkartenmodul-810359?&gclid=EAIaIQobChMIteStibiu5wIVk-R3Ch0EXAwgEAQYAyABEgIzfPD_BwE)
 - one SD-Card (any old 64MB card or below is more then enough) with PCM coded wav files on in
 - one dismantled USB Powerbank (battery + the charger board, must be small enough to fit in the casing!)